eonist/eonist.github.io/_posts/_2021-06-08-Queing-tasks-in-swift.md

 2. Make operation1 dependent on operation0.
 If you need to keep the operation queue concurrent, you can use NSOperation.addDependency(_:) to explicitly make sure that operation1 will only begin once operation0 has completed.

 In operation1, make sure you call refresh() on the Realm object you're using to fetch your Realm object in order to make absolutely sure that the changes you made in operation0 have been properly exposed on that queue.

+### Lifecycle of an Operation:
+These states are controlled by 4 KVO-enabled boolean properties: isReady, isExecuting, isFinished and isCancelled.

+- Operations start in the Pending state when they are first added to a queue.
+Nothing really interesting to see here.
+The 4 flags are all false

+- At some point, when an Operation becomes ready to execute, it moves to the Ready state.
+It’s now eligible to be executed by the OperationQueue. isReady now equals true and all the other flags equal false.

+(Actually, there’s a little more that goes into Operations becoming Ready, and we’ll talk more about it in part 2 of this series.)

+- Then the operation moves to the Executing state.
+This means it’s currently doing its thing (i.e. executing its main() method). isReady and isExecuting equal true and the other 2 flags equal false.

+- Finally, when it’s done, the operation moves to the Finished state.
+At this point, isExecuting equals false and isFinished equals true.
+Do notice, however, that this state provides no indication as to whether or not the operation was successful.
+This’ll be important to keep in mind for later ☝️

+- Also, at any point before it’s finished, an Operation can be cancelled.
+This moves it to the Cancelled state (isCancelled is true).

+### Cancelling Operations
+Cancelling means exactly what you would expect it to: abort whatever you are doing and clean up as soon as possible.
+You can cancel an Operation by using its cancel() method and you can check if it was cancelled by using its cancelled property.

+There’s a catch to this though.
+Since the meaning of “cancel” can change from operation to operation, it’s up to you to periodically check the isCancelled flag during the execution of your operation in order to stop execution and/or clean up any ongoing tasks.
+This could amount to cancelling a URLSessionTask, for example.

+### Suspend queues:
+The isSuspended flag allows you to start and stop an operation queue.
+In the next article, we’ll see how we can make use of this property for some interesting behavior.
+By default, queues are not suspended (i.e. isSuspended is false).

+### maxConcurrentOperationCount
+Allows you to set how many operations you want to execute at once.
+By default, it’ll run as many as possible.
+Usually this is fine.
+By setting this value to 1, you can create a serial queue.

 ### Example (swift)